 Safety, especially dog toy safety, is something I often ponder.
 My wild beasts are pretty hard on their toys!
-I hear and see a lot of folks doing the same, so I thought that I would share a few links that I find helpful, as well as some of our own experiences – good and bad – for your entertainment.
+I hear and see a lot of folks doing the same, so I wanted to share a few dog toy safety links, as well as some of our own experiences – good and bad – for your entertainment.

 As much as we all want to keep our pets safe, happy, and healthy, life is filled with potential risks.
 Ultimately, you have to make the decision as to what you feel is suitable for you and your pets.
-The most important message that I feel I can share is that any toy, no matter what it’s made of or where it’s sourced from, requires dog-by-dog consideration for suitability and supervision during play.
+The most important message that I feel that I can share is that any toy, no matter what it’s made of or where it’s sourced from, requires dog-by-dog consideration for suitability and supervision during play.
 I’m not an expert, just a fellow dog lover and pet parent.
 The post below shares some of our experiences, tips, and lessons learned from over the years with our own furfamily fun and chaos.
 If you’re looking for dog safety guidance, the following links have some good tips and other useful information about dog toy safety, risks, and play.
 We’ll try to check back periodically to make sure these are still active and update, if needed.

-Safety first, furfriends!
+Safety first!
 No matter what a toy is made of or how it’s made, most (arguably all) pet toys are meant for supervised interactive play.
-Playtime is always safer (and more fun!) with you involved.
+Playtime is always safer (and much more fun) with you involved.
 Play safe and stay safe, furfriends!
 Woofs!

 Our Personal Experiences with Dog Toys, Safety, and More